tikv/migration/br/README.md

 ### Best practice
 The following are some recommended operations for using `TiKV-BR` for backup and restoration:
 - It is recommended that you perform the backup operation during off-peak hours to minimize the impact on applications.
 - `TiKV-BR` supports restore on clusters of different topologies.
 However, the online applications will be greatly impacted during the restore operation.
-It is recommended that you perform restore during the off-peak hours or use rate-limit to limit the rate.
+It is recommended that you perform restore during the off-peak hours or use `ratelimit` to limit the rate.
 - It is recommended that you execute multiple backup operations serially.
 Running different backup operations in parallel reduces backup performance and also affects the online application.
 - It is recommended that you execute multiple restore operations serially.
 Running different restore operations in parallel increases Region conflicts and also reduces restore performance.
 - `TiKV-BR` supports checksum between `TiKV` cluster and backup files after backup or restore with the config `--checksum=true`.
 Note that, if checksum is enabled, please make sure no data is changed or `TTL` expired in `TiKV` cluster during backup or restore.
 - TiKV-BR supports [`api-version`](https://docs.pingcap.com/zh/tidb/stable/tikv-configuration-file#api-version-%E4%BB%8E-v610-%E7%89%88%E6%9C%AC%E5%BC%80%E5%A7%8B%E5%BC%95%E5%85%A5) conversion from V1 to V2 with config `--dst-api-version V2`.
-Then restore the backup files to APIV2 `TiKV` cluster
+Then restore the backup files to APIV2 `TiKV` cluster.
+This is mainly used to upgrade from APIV1 cluster to APIV2 cluster.

 ### TiKV-BR Command Line Description
 A br command consists of sub-commands, options, and parameters.